MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_sneeze.md

 # minecraft:behavior.sneeze

-`minecraft:behavior.sneeze` allows an entity to sneeze and potentially started other entities.
+`minecraft:behavior.sneeze` allows an entity to sneeze and potentially startle other entities.
 While sneezing, the entity may drop an item.

 > [!NOTE]
 > `minecraft:behavior.sneeze` requires a `player` to be tagged as the entity's owner, via taming or console command.